typerefinery-ai/typerefinery-websight/docs/flow/flow-service.md

 ```
 - **Authoring steps**
   1. Open the form component dialog (`apps/typerefinery/components/forms/form/dialog`) and select the **Flow** tab.
   2. Enable the **Flow API** checkbox (`flowapi_enable`).
-The dialog surfaces generated values for topic, title, flow ID, and designer URL; these become read-only once the flow exists.
+The dialog shows user-editable metadata fields (name, group, icon, color, etc.) and read-only Flow URLs (editurl, httproute, websocketurl) from the `/var` resource.
   3. Activate or publish the component change.
-The change listener enqueues a job that invokes `createFlowFromTemplate`, storing the new `flowapi_flowstreamid` plus HTTP routes (`flowapi_httproute`, `flowapi_httproutenosfx`) and WebSocket URL.
+The change listener creates a job that `FlowSyncJobConsumer` processes, syncing metadata to `/var` and calling `FlowService` to create/update the flow.
   4. The Form model mirrors those routes into `readUrl`/`writeUrl`, so form submissions automatically target the Flow proxy.

-- **Verification** – Reopen the dialog to confirm the designer link works and the `readUrl`/`writeUrl` fields now match the generated Flow routes.
+- **Verification** – Reopen the dialog to confirm the Flow URLs (editurl, httproute) are displayed correctly.
+These values are read from the `/var/typerefinery/flow/` resource and updated after successful Flow API calls.
 Use Flow Designer to adjust downstream behavior as needed.

 ## Configuration